Home | Energy | Nuclear | Electricity | Climate Change | Lighting Control | Contacts | Links |

 Note that there are 48 heat transport circuits, so various combinations of them can be shut down for service without impacting the performance of the remainder.

-Normally the FNR can operate for months with minimal maintenance attention.
+Normally the FNR itself can operate for months with minimal maintenance attention.
 The reactor power can be remotely adjusted by changing the induction pump set NaK flow rate.
-If anything in a heat transport circuit fails the simple solution is to turn that heat transport circuit off and drain its fluids to its dump tanks until such time as competent maintenance personnel can attend to the problem.
-There is sufficient equipment redundancy to permit the FNR NPP to continue operation at reduced power with some of its heat transport circuits and some of its turbogenerators out of service.
+If anything in a heat transport circuit fails the simple solution is to turn off the corresponding induction pump and drain its NaK to its dump tanks until such time as competent maintenance personnel can attend to the problem.
+There is sufficient equipment redundancy to permit the FNR NPP to continue operation at slightly reduced power with some of its heat transport circuits and some of its turbogenerators out of service.

 The liquid sodium pool operates at atmospheric pressure with argon cover gas.
 Unlike water cooled reactors there is nothing to blow up.
-This reactor will passively default to its setpoint temperature.
-The main concern is fire prevention by continuous exclusion of both air and water from the sodium pool space.
+If the induction pumps are turned off this reactor will passively default to its setpoint temperature.
+The main safety concern is fire prevention by continuous exclusion of both air and water from the sodium pool space.

 SAFETY SHUTDOWN:

-A FNR has five shutdown mechanisms.
+A FNR has three independent shutdown mechanisms.
 One is passive and is used for normal ongoing autonomous temperature control.
-Two are active and independent and are used to for normal operating temperature adjustment and for scheduled reactor service.
-Two are intended for emergencies likely involving an unplanned fuel geometry change, malicious sabotage or a military attack.
+One is also used to for normal operating temperature adjustment and for scheduled reactor service.
+One is intended only for emergencies involving an unplanned fuel geometry change, malicious sabotage or a military attack.

 INTRODUCTORY GLOSSARY OF TERMS: